-- xxii) Quarterly Report means Servicer's report to me that includes, among other information, the results of Servicer's Compliance Reviews for the quarter covered by the report, as required by Paragraph D.1 of Exhibit E; - xxiii) Second Compliance Report means the report I filed with the Court on December 4, 2013, regarding compliance by Servicer with the Servicing Standards, as evidenced by Metrics testing for Test Period 3 and Test Period 4; - xxiv) Secondary Professional Firm or SPF means Grant Thornton LLP, and references to Secondary Professional Firms or SPFs are to the professional firms engaged by me and assigned by me to each of the Servicers; - xxv) Servicer means J.P.
-Morgan Chase Bank, N.A., and Servicers means the following: (i) J.P.
-Morgan Chase Bank, N.A.; (ii) Ocwen Loan Servicing, LLC, as successor by assignment from Residential Capital, LLC and GMAC Mortgage, LLC; (iii) Green Tree Servicing LLC, as successor by assignment from Residential Capital, LLC and GMAC Mortgage, LLC; (iv) Bank of America, N.A.; (v) CitiMortgage, Inc.; and (vi) Wells Fargo & Company and Wells Fargo Bank, N.A.; - xxvi) Servicing Standards means the mortgage servicing standards contained in Exhibit A; xxvii) Settlement means the Judgment and four other consent judgments filed with the Court in Case 1:12-cv-00361-RMC that settled mortgage loan servicing claims of the type described in the Judgment; - xxviii) System of Record or SOR means Servicer's business records pertaining primarily to its mortgage servicing operations and related business operations; - xxix) Test Period 1 means the third calendar quarter of 2012, and references to subsequent test periods correspond to the subsequent calendar quarters (i.e., Test Period 2 means the fourth calendar quarter of 2012, Test Period 3 means the first calendar quarter of 2013, Test Period 4 means the second calendar quarter of 2013, and Test Period 5 and Test Period 6 are the test periods covered by this Report and they are the calendar quarters ending September 30, 2013, and December 31, 2013, respectively);

-xxx) Threshold Error Rate means the percentage error rate established under Exhibit E-1 which, when exceeded, is a Potential Violation, and for Metrics that are tested on a yes/no basis, a fail on such a Metric, which is also a Potential Violation;

-xxxi) Work Papers means the documentation of the test work and assessments of the IRG with regard to the Metrics and Servicer's satisfaction of the Consumer Relief Requirements, which documentation is required to be sufficient for the PPF and SPF to substantiate and confirm the accuracy and validity of the work and conclusions of the IRG; and xxxii) Work Plan means the work plan established by agreement between Servicer and me, and not objected to by the Monitoring Committee, pursuant to Paragraphs C.11 through C.15 of Exhibit E.
+- xvi) Servicer means J.P.
+Morgan Chase Bank, N.A., unless modified by an adjective such as "another" or "other," and Servicers is a collective reference to those Parties designated as a "Servicer" in the consent judgments that make up the Settlement;1 - xvii) Servicing Standards means the mortgage servicing standards contained in Exhibit A; - xviii) Settlement means the Judgment and four other consent judgments filed with the Court in Case 1:12-cv-00361-RMC that settled mortgage loan servicing claims of the type described in the Judgment; - xix) System of Record or SOR means Servicer's business records pertaining primarily to its mortgage servicing operations and related business operations; - Test Period means a calendar quarter where Test Period 1 is the third calendar quarter of 2012, and references to subsequent test periods correspond to the subsequent calendar quarters such that Test Periods 9 and 10, which are the test periods covered by this Report, are the calendar quarters ended September 30, 2014 and December 31, 2014, respectively; - xxi) Threshold Error Rate means the percentage error rate established under Exhibit E-1 which, when exceeded, is a Potential Violation, and for Metrics that are tested on an overall yes/no basis, a fail on such a Metric is also a Potential Violation; - xxii) Work Papers means the documentation of the test work and assessments of the IRG with regard to the Metrics and Servicer's satisfaction of the Consumer Relief Requirements, which documentation is required to be sufficient for the PPF and the SPF to substantiate and confirm the accuracy and validity of the work and conclusions of the IRG; and xxiii) Work Plan means the work plan established by agreement between Servicer and me, and not objected to by the Monitoring Committee, pursuant to Paragraphs C.11 through C.15 of Exhibit E.

+1 The Servicers are: (i) J.P.
+Morgan Chase Bank, N.A.; (ii) Ocwen Loan Servicing, LLC, as successor by assignment from Residential Capital, LLC (ResCap) and GMAC Mortgage, LLC (GMAC); (iii) Green Tree Servicing LLC, as successor by assignment from ResCap and GMAC; (iv) Bank of America, N.A.; (v) CitiMortgage, Inc.; and (vi) Wells Fargo & Company and Wells Fargo Bank, N.A.